adlerjohn/SoliditySummit-2022/slides/title.md

-# What would Solidity look like if it was built today?
+# What would Solidity look like<br>if it was built today?